R-luiz/tile-puzzle/README.md

 ## Features

 - **Interactive Drag & Drop** - Drag tiles to swap positions and solve the puzzle
+- **Smart Tile Merging** - Adjacent correctly placed tiles automatically merge and move as one!
+- **Progressive Difficulty** - Puzzle gets easier as you correctly place more tiles
 - **Image Selection Menu** - Choose from images in your images folder
 - **Customizable Puzzle Size** - Configure tiles from 2x2 up to 20x20
 - **Auto-Shuffle** - Puzzle automatically shuffles when you start
 - **Win Detection** - Victory screen when puzzle is solved
 - **Solution Helper** - Press Space to highlight correctly placed tiles
 - **Responsive Design** - Images automatically resize to fit your screen
-- **Smooth Visual Feedback** - Hover effects, drag transparency, and clean borders
+- **Smooth Visual Feedback** - Hover effects, drag transparency, and seamless merged tiles

 ## Installation